quocthai9120/Image-Captioning/docs/index.md

 ![Model architecture](https://github.com/quocthai9120/Image-Captioning/blob/main/docs/Model-architecture.png?raw=true)

 ### Encoder
-For encoder, we use a block of pretrained ResNet-101 with its linear and pool layers removed (as we do not need the classification task) followed by a adaptive pooling layer to resize our latent features to a particular size.
+For encoder, we use a block of pretrained ResNet-101 with its linear and pool layers removed (as we do not need the classification task) followed by a adaptive pooling layer to resize our latent features to a particular size, in which we decided to make it becomes (2048, 14, 14).
 Using this architecture, our encoder would outputs "images" of dimension (2048, 14, 14).

 A note here is that even though we are resizing our images to a consistent image size, we still have an adaptive pooling layer here for future changes, enables the ability to modify and scale our project.

-For a more detail summary of the encoder, we would put it below:
+Since we used the pre-trained ResNet-101 model, we would not discuss more detail about this famous model.
+Instead, we do leave the reference to the original paper, which can be look at our reference [3].

 ### Decoder
 For decoder, we use "LSTM with Attention" blocks to learn the languages and learn which part of the image should the model focus for each token.
 Particularly, from the encoder, we receive the feature extraction of dimension (2048, 14, 14).
 We then transform the image to the dimension of our hidden layer and concat the transformed feature with the embedding of our "\<start\>" token.
 Then, for each step of decoding, we do as follow: (1) Get the embedding of the next token; (2) Compute the attention weight encoding between the image and the token to see which part of the image should the model focus on to generate the word; (3) Pass the concatenated result to our LSTM cell; (4) Predict the next token from our LSTM cell (note that each LSTM cell would receive information from the input concatenation and the previous LSTM cell).